-In a Semi-Private Lessons we can address many of the issues that we address in private lessons, just with the added distractions of other dog(s) and owner(s) around.
+In a Semi-Private Lessons we can address many of the issues that we address in private lessons, just with the added distractions of other dogs and people around.

 Please note: private lessons may need to be booked two weeks in advance, depending on the season and our schedule.
 Please call or email us for availability.

-COST: Private lessons with Head Trainer Lisa cost $100 per hour or $150 for an hour and a half of training and consulting in your home.
-A travel fee applies to calls on the west side.
+COST: Private lessons with Head Trainer Lisa cost $150 and are done virtually.
 After hours appointments are available for an additional charge.
-Private lessons with Assistant Trainers Kelley (West Side area) and Kristin (Kahului and Wailuku area) are available too and cost $75 per session.
+In-person private lessons with Assistant Trainers are available and cost $125 per lesson.
+Please note: additional fees for multiple dogs may apply.

 There is a 50% cancellation fee for private lessons if canceled less than 24 hours before or for missed appointments.